Where to Eat the Best Paella in Seville (6 Top Restaurants)

 Casa Robles specialises in modern Andalusian food rather than paella, but they serve delicious seafood paella and rice dishes.

-The most popular rice dish in Casa Robles is arroz caldoso con rabo de toro, soupy rice with oxtail, which is a traditional meat in Seville.
+The most popular rice dish at Casa Robles is arroz caldoso con rabo de toro, a soupy rice with oxtail, a traditional meat in Seville.

-In addition to this, it’s also worth trying dishes like hake in tomato sauce, croquetas and sirloin steak with mushroom sauce.
+In addition, it’s worth trying dishes such as hake in tomato sauce, croquetas, and sirloin steak with mushroom sauce.

 📍 Address: Calle Álvarez Quintero, 58, 41004 Sevilla